Benilde-St. Margaret's Olivia Olson is all business in rise to basketball fame

 Swann said Olson, who averaged 23 points, eight rebounds, three assists and three steals as a freshman, will surpass 1,000 points in the upcoming season.
 Already she's being courted by every blueblood college program, with 17 scholarship offers.
 Ever efficient, Olson keeps a book and a schedule of every contact she has with every college coach.
 "It's all about building relationships," she explained.

-For all that, Olson said she was nervous when she went to Indianapolis earlier this year, one of 34 players invited to try out for the team.
+For all that, Olson said she was nervous when she went to Indianapolis earlier this year, one of 34 players invited to try out for the U16 national team.

 Quickly, she learned she belonged.
 "To be able to make the team, know I can compete with the top players, it was pretty cool, I think," she said.